threefoldfoundation/info_sdk/src/capacity_layer/k8s_cluster.md

-# k8bernetes cluster
+# K8bernetes cluster

-This primitives allow a user to deploy a kubernetes cluster.
+This primitive allows a user to deploy a kubernetes cluster.

 A cluster must be composed of at least 2 nodes.
 One master node and any number of worker nodes.